waynodiablo/Oystercard/boris_bikes/boris_bikes_stage_5.md

   end
 end
 ```

-Now drop into the unit test:
+Ensure this fails in the correct and fashion and then drop into a unit test:

 ```ruby
 require 'docking_station'